 "I love the thin 0.5 mm ballpoint, allowing for smooth lines, no smudging and no bleeding through the page.
 The grip is sleek and comfortable for long writing sessions and the color saturation is gorgeous and rich," she raves.
 "These pens are magic!"

 Shop TODAY SEO writer Jannely Espinal is also a fan of these pens.
 "I love the Muji pen for its smooth touch and ability to ink words with precision," she shares.
 "As someone who writes cursive, this pen is excellent to craft quick notes on your agenda.
 It writes elegantly and the fine print won't make your letters look all cluttered."

 Faridah Àbíké-Íyímídé, New York Times-bestselling author of young adult thriller "Ace of Spades," is another fan of PaperMate pens, but prefers this thicker ballpoint style.

-Brach isn't a fan of pencils, so she decided to give this erasable gel pen a try and was pleasantly surprised with the results.
+Shop TODAY editorial director Adrianna Brach isn't a fan of pencils, so she decided to give this erasable gel pen a try and was pleasantly surprised with the results.
 "It really impressed me.
-I love being able to erase ink because I absolutely loathe pencils," she said.
+I love being able to erase ink because I absolutely loathe pencils," she says.